Hold On to Your Best Talent with 5 Tips to Reduce Employee Turnover

 Remember, replacing a skilled employee can cost six to eight months of their salary in recruitment and training costs.
 The bottom line?
 Often, employee turnover is more expensive than paying a higher salary.

 This is where software like LaborIQ® provides a strategic advantage by helping identify pay gaps so you can detect retention risks early.
-The talent intelligence software enables you to compare current compensation data for job titles across different cities and industries to ensure you are offering a competitive wage.
+This AI-based compensation and labor market software enables you to compare current salary data for job titles across different cities, industries, experience and market conditions to ensure you are offering a competitive wage.

 But salary isn’t the only factor in reducing employee churn.
 A substantial benefits package can be a powerful retention tool, especially when you consider that throughout the pandemic, healthcare, insurance and well-being became prime concerns for many employees.
 As many as 98% of business leaders plan to offer or expand at least one employee benefit, like child and senior care benefits, mental health support and remote/flexible working opportunities.